 BBL or Brazilian Butt Lift surgery, also known as gluteal fat grafting has been a popular plastic surgery procedure in the last couple of years.
-Thousands of women wanting to round out their bottom or correct their shape have undergone BBL to achieve their dream of a more beautiful body.
+Thousands of women desiring to round out their bottom or to enhance their shape have undergone BBLs to achieve their dream of a more beautiful body.

-According to the Emergency Order issued by the Florida Department of Health and the Board of Medicine, the death rate for Brazilian Butt Lift surgery is the highest “than with any other aesthetic surgical procedure.”
+According to the Florida Department of Health and the Board of Medicine, the death rate for Brazilian Butt Lift surgery is the highest of all plastic and cosmetic surgeries.
 The mortality rate is 1/3000 patients.
 The majority of the deaths are caused by fat embolism, which occurs when fat gets into the bloodstream and blocks circulation.
 You can read more about this here.

 On June 7, 2019, the Florida Board of Medicine found that the risk of death increases when the fat is injected beyond the subcutaneous tissue, into the muscle, and under the muscle.
-Therefore, the Board issued an emergency rule prohibiting plastic surgeons from injecting the fat “below the superficial gluteal fascia.”
-But, this rule did not seem to affect the death rate from BBL surgery.
-Plastic surgery patients continued to suffer from fat emboli when the cannula accidentally was inserted too deep.
-Therefore, on June 14, 2022, the Florida Department of Health and Board of Medicine issued a secondary emergency rule, further restricting how plastic surgeons perform BBL in Florida.
+The Board issued an emergency rule prohibiting plastic surgeons from injecting the fat “below the superficial gluteal fascia.”
+But, this rule did not seem to help with the death rate from BBL surgery.
+Plastic surgery patients continued to get injured and suffer from fat emboli when the cannula went too deep.
+So, on June 14, 2022, the Florida Department of Health and the Board of Medicine issued a secondary emergency rule, further restricting how plastic surgeons perform BBL in Florida.
 This time the Board mandated two additional restrictions.

 Recently a famous Instagram influencer died at 29 years old after suffering a complication from a botched BBL surgery.